webskel/dolphins7.skeleton/README.md

 ## About

-Twenty helps you manage your projects with a web application that runs on your computer.
+Twenty helps you manage and plan your open source projects with a standalone web application that's designed to run on localhost or within your local network.
+It is both easy to use, and easy to install.

 ## Features